wagtail/wagtail/docs/reference/pages/panels.md

 By adding CSS classes to your panel definitions or adding extra parameters to your field definitions, you can control much of how your fields will display in the Wagtail page editing interface.
 Wagtail's page editing interface takes much of its behaviour from Django's admin, so you may find many options for customisation covered there.
 (See [Django model field reference](django:ref/models/fields)).

-### Full-Width Input

-Use `classname="full"` to make a field (input element) stretch the full width of the Wagtail page editor.
-This will not work if the field is encapsulated in a
-[`MultiFieldPanel`](wagtail.admin.panels.MultiFieldPanel), which places its child fields into a formset.

 ### Titles

 Use `classname="title"` to make Page's built-in title field stand out with more vertical padding.